AlinaWan/mine-tool/README.md

 # Troubleshooting

-* **The program crashes when I switch focus to another application:**
-  This issue should be resolved by the multithreaded design.
-If it persists, ensure your Python environment and dependencies are correctly installed.

-* **The debug windows appear to "freeze" briefly after a mouse click:**
-  This is expected behavior as the script enters a `CLICK_COOLDOWN_DURATION`.
-During this time, the mouse will not be released again, but the GUI and tracking continue.
-Adjust the `CLICK_COOLDOWN_DURATION` in `config.ini` to a shorter value if desired.

 * **Nothing is being detected at all:**
   Increase the `COLOR_TOLERANCE` slider in `config.ini`.
 The app might be too strict in matching colors, especially if your screen has unusual brightness or color settings.